 All six of the campus’ active fraternities are refusing to sign the leases to their disappointingly small, campus-controlled non-residential houses.
 After finally opening two months late on Monday, April 25, the administration is losing even more ground with this past weekend, the last one all school year that social events are allowed given the May 9-13 finals week, having passed.

-Created by students William Ziegler and Christian Goerner, a formal petition against the pricey leases and their controlling terms has been making waves in the Wofford community since early this week.
+Created by a Wofford student, a formal petition against the pricey leases and their controlling terms has been making waves in the Wofford community since early this week.
 The petition clearly outlines six different newly-existing factors that express the universal dismay amongst the student body in regards to the administration’s impractical amount of control over the fraternities’ simplest functions.
 The second anonymous senior says that these severely limiting policies “are designed to kill Greek Life once and for all.”